HelloWorld-1017/HelloWorld-1017.github.io/_posts/economics & finance/2024-06-30-Principles-for-Dealing-with-the-Changing-World-Order.md

 </div>

-I watched in awe realizing that money as we understood it was ending.
+I watched in awe realizing that money as we understood it was ending[^21].
 What a crisis!
 I expected the stock market to plunge the next day, so I got on the exchange floor early to prepare.
 When the opening bell rang, pandemonium broke out, but not the kind I expected.
 The market was up, way up, and went on to rise nearly 25%.
 That surprised me because I never experienced a **currency devaluation** before.
 When I dug into history, I discovered that the exact same thing happened in 1933 and had the exact same effect.
 Then, paper dollars were also linked to gold, which the US was running out of because it was spending more paper money checks that it had gold to exchange for them.
 And President Roosevelt announced on the radio that he would break the country’s promise to exchange dollars for gold.

 <div class="quote--left" markdown="1">